NavyaZaveri/lfu-cache/README.md

 # lfu-cache
 A rust implementation of a [Least Frequently Used (LFU)](https://en.wikipedia.org/wiki/Least_frequently_used) cache.

-It supports insertions and retrievals, both which are performed in constant time.
-In the event of tie between least frequently used entries, the least *recently* used entry is evicted.
+It supports insertions and retrievals, both of which are performed in constant time.
+In the event of tie between multiple least frequently used entries, the least *recently* used entry is evicted.